ab4d/Ab4d.SharpEngine.Samples.Web/Ab4d.SharpEngine.Samples.WebAssemblyDemo/README.md

 ### Quick start guide

-To start this samples project, open `Ab4d.SharpEngine.Samples.NoBlazorBrowserDemo` solution or project in any .Net IDE.
+To start this samples project, open `Ab4d.SharpEngine.Samples.NoBlazorBrowserDemo` solution in any .Net IDE.
 Then you can set `Ab4d.SharpEngine.Samples.AspNetCoreApp` as startup project and start it.

+You can also start the Ab4d.SharpEngine.Samples.AspNetCoreApp from CLI by executing `dotnet run .` or similar command in the Ab4d.SharpEngine.Samples.AspNetCoreApp folder.

 To run the "Simple Html web page" sample, first generate the wasm files by starting the `compile_debug_version.bat` and `compile_publish_version.bat` batch scripts and the start the web server by starting `start_debug_local_web_server.bat` and `start_publish_local_web_server.bat` scripts.